sangupta/bedrock/README.md

 ## Thanks

-Many thanks to the following project from which code has been borrowed into the library:
+Many thanks to the following projects from which code has been borrowed into the library:

 * LoadingDots - https://projects.lukehaas.me/css-loaders/